funkyfrogstock - Fotolia

 Most contact centers are years away from having a work environment where an agent only requires one monitor on their desk and a single application to resolve customer issues; but an initial step on this journey has been taken with single sign-on (SSO), enabling agents to sign into multiple applications via a single login.

-Here are some single sign-on benefits for contact center agents:
+Here are some benefits of SSO for contact center agents:

 Improved employee experience

-Single sign-on helps to eliminate password fatigue.
+SSO can benefit employees by eliminating password fatigue.
 Agents no longer have to spend time at the beginning of the day -- in some cases in excess of five minutes -- logging into multiple applications or putting a caller on hold to log into a system that they have not yet used that day.
-Single sign-on benefits agents by enabling them to log into all systems at the same time at the beginning of the work day.
+SSO benefits agents by enabling them to log into all systems at the same time at the beginning of the work day.

 Improved customer interaction

 Sometimes, agents may decide that it is not worth the time to log into a system and may attempt to respond to a caller on the fly or may think they can update a system later in the day.
 In this situation, if agents don't remember facts correctly or don't update the system, errors are more likely to occur and customer experience can suffer.
-Single sign-on enables agents to quickly log into all systems, avoid unnecessary errors and effectively perform their jobs.
+SSO benefits agents by enabling them to quickly log into all systems, avoid unnecessary errors and effectively perform their jobs.

 Agents who have multiple passwords are likely to use less secure passwords, or worse, write them down on a yellow sticky note.
 Because agents only need to know one password with single sign-on, businesses can establish rules -- such as requiring a mix of characters or requiring employees to change passwords more often -- to make them more secure.